OpenEvalProject/evals/manuscripts/elife-02667/v1/manuscript.md

 ## Results and discussion

-## Phosphorylation of T288 in Aurora A or TPX2 binding results in comparable increases in catalytic activity
+### Phosphorylation of T288 in Aurora A or TPX2 binding results in comparable increases in catalytic activity

 While it is generally accepted that phosphorylation of a Ser/Thr in the activation loop activates Ser/Thr kinases, this regulation has not been characterized quantitatively.
-Part of the difficulty consists in obtaining a dephosphorylated protein, since
+Part of the difficulty consists in obtaining a dephosphorylated protein, since Escherichia coli-produced kinases are heavily phosphorylated due to autophosphorylation and phosphorylation by E. coli kinases during expression (Enami and Ishihama, 1984) (Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-v1.jpg)

-**Figure 1.:** 1−45 drastically accelerates the kinetics of the dephosphorylated form of Aurora A kinase.(A) Mass spectrometry data of heavily phosphorylated (P) and dephosphorylated (deP) Aurora A. The dephosphorylated protein was obtained after treatment of heavily phosphorylated, Escherichia coli-produced Aurora A with λ-protein phosphatase (λPP).
+**Figure 1.:** (A) Mass spectrometry data of heavily phosphorylated (P) and dephosphorylated (deP) Aurora A. The dephosphorylated protein was obtained after treatment of heavily phosphorylated, Escherichia coli-produced Aurora A with λ-protein phosphatase (λPP).
 (B) AP phosphorylation by dephosphorylated (, 0.01 ± 0.005 s−1) or T288V mutant Aurora A (, 0.05 ± 0.002 s−1) is increased by up to 50-fold (, 0.5 ± 0.1 s−1) and 25-fold (, 1.2 ± 0.1 s−1), respectively, in the presence of TPX21−45.
 This rate is comparable to the kinetics of phosphorylated Aurora A in the absence of TPX21−45 (, 1.0 ± 0.2 s−1).
 Phosphorylated Aurora A shows up to a twofold increase in AP kinetics in the presence of TPX21−45 (, 2.3 ± 0.2 s−1).
-Reactions are carried out in the presence of 1 μM protein, 50 μM TPX21−45, 5 mM ATP, and 1 mM AP in assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% (vol/vol) glycerol, 1 mM TCEP, pH 7.50) at 25°C. Phosphorylated peptide production was monitored by reverse phase-high performance liquid chromatography (RP-HPLC).DOI: http://dx.doi.org/10.7554/eLife.02667.003
+Reactions are carried out in the presence of 1 μM protein, 50 μM TPX21−45, 5 mM ATP, and 1 mM AP in assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% (vol/vol) glycerol, 1 mM TCEP, pH 7.50) at 25°C. Phosphorylated peptide production was monitored by reverse phase-high performance liquid chromatography (RP-HPLC).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** To ensure peptide and nucleotide would not be rate-limiting, (A) the KM for AP was determined to be 116 ± 70 μM for phosphorylated Aurora A (left) and 320 ± 150 μM for dephosphorylated-mimic, T288V mutant Aurora A (right) and (B) the kinetics of 10 μM Aurora A T288V were monitored under 1 mM AP at 5 mM ATP (, 0.0054 s−1) and 15 mM ATP (, 0.0055 s−1) as well as 2 mM AP and 15 mM ATP (, 0.0056 s−1).
 In each case, the kinetics of AP phosphorylation were identical within experimental error.
-Since the KM for ATP for WT Aurora A is about 10 μM (Kelly et al., 2011), all following kinetic reactions were run at 5 mM ATP (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% [vol/vol] glycerol, 1 mM TCEP, pH 7.50) at 25°C. Phosphorylated peptide production was monitored by reverse phase-high performance liquid chromatography (RP-HPLC).DOI: http://dx.doi.org/10.7554/eLife.02667.004
+Since the KM for ATP for WT Aurora A is about 10 μM (Kelly et al., 2011), all following kinetic reactions were run at 5 mM ATP (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% [vol/vol] glycerol, 1 mM TCEP, pH 7.50) at 25°C. Phosphorylated peptide production was monitored by reverse phase-high performance liquid chromatography (RP-HPLC).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp2-v1.jpg)

 **Figure 1—figure supplement 2.:** The rates are 0.93 s−1 and 0.97 s−1, respectively.
 To obtain singly phosphorylated Aurora A (1P_AurA) , dephosphorylated protein was autophosphorylated in the presence of ATP and a final concentration of 1 μM of this protein was used for the assay described here.
 Aurora A phosphorylated on multiple sites (mP_AurA) was obtained through classic expression in Escherichia coli cells (see Figure 1A).
-Reactions were carried out in the presence of 5 mM ATP and 1 mM AP in assay buffer at 25°C.DOI: http://dx.doi.org/10.7554/eLife.02667.005
+Reactions were carried out in the presence of 5 mM ATP and 1 mM AP in assay buffer at 25°C.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp3-v1.jpg)

-**Figure 1—figure supplement 3.:** 1−45.In the experiments aimed at measuring activity of AP phosphorylation of dephosphorylated Aurora A (Figure 1B), autophosphorylation can occur during the time-course of the reaction.
+**Figure 1—figure supplement 3.:** In the experiments aimed at measuring activity of AP phosphorylation of dephosphorylated Aurora A (Figure 1B), autophosphorylation can occur during the time-course of the reaction.
 Therefore autophosphorylation of 1 μM Aurora A in the presence of 1 mM AP and 5 mM ATP and in the absence or presence of 50 μM TPX21−45 was monitored simultaneously with AP phosphorylation.
 Densitometry analysis (left) of raw Western blot data (right) is shown.
 To account for Aurora A's dynamic range, time points up to 300 s were diluted 50× and the rest of the time points were diluted 225×.
-The amount of phosphorylated protein made during the reaction accounts for only 10% of the detected rate acceleration of AP phosphorylation in the presence of TPX2.DOI: http://dx.doi.org/10.7554/eLife.02667.006
+The amount of phosphorylated protein made during the reaction accounts for only 10% of the detected rate acceleration of AP phosphorylation in the presence of TPX2.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp4-v1.jpg)

-**Figure 1—figure supplement 4.:** 1−45 drastically accelerates the kinetics of the dephosphorylated-like Aurora A species irrespective of the nature of the peptide used.TPX2 increases the kinetics of the dephosphorylated-protein mimic (T288V mutant) towards the peptides AP (APSSRRTTLCGTL) (left), Kemptide (LRRASLG) (middle), and Lats2373−387 (ATLARRDSLQKPGLE) (right) between 20- and 30-fold.
+**Figure 1—figure supplement 4.:** TPX2 increases the kinetics of the dephosphorylated-protein mimic (T288V mutant) towards the peptides AP (APSSRRTTLCGTL) (left), Kemptide (LRRASLG) (middle), and Lats2373−387 (ATLARRDSLQKPGLE) (right) between 20- and 30-fold.
 Lats2 is an Aurora A substrate important in centrosome maturation, and Kemptide is a synthetic construct generally used as a substrate of cAMP-dependent protein kinase A (PKA), a protein closely related to Aurora A. Reactions are carried out in the presence of 5 mM ATP and 1 mM peptide in assay buffer at 25°C. A longer TPX2 variant (TPX21−147) was used as control to ensure full capture of TPX2 activity by the shorter variant (TPX21−45).
-P: phosphorylated.DOI: http://dx.doi.org/10.7554/eLife.02667.007
+P: phosphorylated.

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp5-v1.jpg)

 **Figure 1—figure supplement 5.:** These traces (A) show well resolved non-phosphorylated and phosphorylated peptide peaks at different reaction time points.
 (B) Screenshot of time traces for AP_T287E (left) and AP_T288E (right) phosphorylation show that Aurora A selectively phosphorylates AP on T288.
-Assays were carried out in the presence of 1 μM phosphorylated Aurora A, 1 mM AP or 1 mM AP_T287E or AP_T288E, 5 mM ATP, at 25°C in kinase assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% glycerol, 1 mM TCEP, pH 7.50).DOI: http://dx.doi.org/10.7554/eLife.02667.008
+Assays were carried out in the presence of 1 μM phosphorylated Aurora A, 1 mM AP or 1 mM AP_T287E or AP_T288E, 5 mM ATP, at 25°C in kinase assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% glycerol, 1 mM TCEP, pH 7.50).

 ![Figure 1—figure supplement 6.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig1-figsupp6-v1.jpg)

-**Figure 1—figure supplement 6.:** 1−147 on the phosphorylation kinetics of AP by Aurora A T288V.The calculated KA = 1.0 ± 0.5 μM compared well with the KD = 1.1 ± 0.1 μM obtained from ITC data (Figure 7A).
-Assays were carried out in the presence of 1 μM Aurora A T288V, 1 mM AP, increasing concentrations of TPX21−147, 5 mM ATP, at 25°C in kinase assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% glycerol, 1 mM TCEP, pH 7.50).DOI: http://dx.doi.org/10.7554/eLife.02667.009
+**Figure 1—figure supplement 6.:** The calculated KA = 1.0 ± 0.5 μM compared well with the KD = 1.1 ± 0.1 μM obtained from ITC data (Figure 7A).
+Assays were carried out in the presence of 1 μM Aurora A T288V, 1 mM AP, increasing concentrations of TPX21−147, 5 mM ATP, at 25°C in kinase assay buffer (20 mM TrisHCl, 200 mM NaCl, 20 mM MgCl2, 3% glycerol, 1 mM TCEP, pH 7.50).

 Aurora A was co-expressed with the generic Ser/Thr/Tyr phosphatase lambda (λPP) and treated again with λPP after purification to ensure complete dephosphorylation (Figure 1A).
 We then measured the enzymatic activity of phosphorylated versus dephosphorylated Aurora A towards AP, a peptide encompassing residues 281–293 of the kinase's activation segment.
 The experiments were conducted under saturating conditions of peptide, ATP, and Mg2+, and we ensured that the singly and heavily phosphorylated kinases exhibited similar kinetics (Figure 1—figure supplement 1 and 2).